pierrecholhot/hank/README.md

 ### os-monitor
 I am a big fan of "using what's already available out there".
 I could have `exec('uptime')` in a `setInterval`, but well, someone already did that for us.

-### socket.io
-IMHO, its our best choice for simple Realtime communication between a Client and a Server.

 ### Stress test.
 I needed to find a way to "stress test" the OS in order to test my alerting system.